GateteVerde/Gatete-Mario-Engine-9/README.md

 # Gatete Mario Engine 9

-A feature packed open-source Mario engine for GameMaker 2022.8
+A feature packed open-source Mario engine for GameMaker v2023.8 and above

 The engine contains features from the following games